deploring/COS80007-Assignment-1/readme.txt

 - Use of MVC (Model/View/Controller)

-	Models, Views and Controllers are used to seperate the internal representations of data from how the data is presented and manipulated by the user.
+	Models, Views and Controllers are used to separate the internal representations of data from how the data is presented and manipulated by the user.